 We give several further corollaries in \S\ref{S:cors}, of which the easiest to state are the following.
 Let $M$ be an elliptic or quasiregularly elliptic $n$-manifold.
 Then: \begin{itemize} \item The fundamental group $\pi_1(M)$ cannot have rank $n-1$. \item If $\pi_1(M)$ is infinite, then the Euler characteristic $\chi(M)=0$. \end{itemize} The latter is also shown in \cite{PG}; the authors use a different method (studying the growth of Betti numbers of finite covers), but their result is likewise a purely topological corollary of Theorem \ref{thm:pi1} and known results about the cohomology ring.

 In fact, as far as we know, the only obstruction to ellipticity or quasiregular ellipticity of closed manifolds which \emph{does not} follow from Theorems \ref{thm:pi1} and \ref{thm:coh} is the following: \begin{thm}[{Gromov \cite[Theorem 2.45]{GrMS}}] Suppose that $M$ is an elliptic closed $n$-manifold whose fundamental group is virtually $\ZZ^n$.
-Then $M$ is aspherical (and therefore finitely covered by a torus). \end{thm} The corresponding statement for quasiregularly elliptic manifolds is believed to be true, and an argument was given by Luisto and Pankka \cite{LuPa}.
+Then $M$ is aspherical (and therefore finitely covered by a manifold homeomorphic to the torus). \end{thm} The corresponding statement for quasiregularly elliptic manifolds is believed to be true, and an argument was given by Luisto and Pankka \cite{LuPa}.
 However, after the first version of this article was posted, Pankka noticed that their argument only showed that $M$ must have a \emph{rationally} acyclic universal cover.